-Figure 5.2.4: TR-069 UPnP Proxied Device
+Figure 5.2.4: TR-069 UPnP DM Proxied Device

-The entities include the Service Provider OSS/BSS systems that interface with the ACS (1); the CWMP and IPDR protocols between the ACS and the TR-069 enabled CPE (2) and the Home Area Network protocol UPnP (3).
+The entities include the Service Provider OSS/BSS systems that interface with the ACS (1); the CWMP and IPDR protocols between the ACS and the TR-069 enabled CPE (2) and the Home Area Network protocol UPnP DM (3).

 5.2.3 Reference points

-The reference points that have been standardized for the TR-069 family of specifications includes:
+The CWMP enabled devices in the Connected Home typically communicates with three (3) entities, the ACS, OSS/BSS and devices within the Connected Home via standardized reference points.

+These references points are defined as:

 ACS to CPE

 CPE to BSS

 CPE to Device

+Figure 5.2.3: TR-069 Reference Points

 5.2.4 Protocols

 5.2.4.1 ACS to CPE Protocol

-The protocol that is supported on the ACS to CPE reference point is the CWMP Protocol.The CPE WAN Management Protocol as defined in BBF TR-069 CPE WAN Management Protocol Issue: 1 Amendment 4, July 2011 takes a layered approach to the protocol based on several standard protocols for transport and exchange of messages.
-The protocol stack defined by the CPE WAN Management Protocol is shown in Figure 5.2.5.
+The protocol that is supported on the ACS to CPE reference point is CWMP as defined in BBF TR-069 [i.13].
+CWMP takes a layered approach to the protocol based on several standard protocols for transport and exchange of messages.
+The protocol stack defined by CWMP is shown in Figure 5.2.5.
 A brief description of each layer is provided in Table 5.2.1.